List of police reforms related to the George Floyd protests: Ending Qualified Immunity Act

-Executive Order on Safe Policing for Safe Communities
+Executive orders

 On June 16, 2020, President Donald Trump signed the Executive Order on Safe Policing for Safe Communities, which calls for independent credentialing bodies certified by the United States attorney general, and provides financial incentives for departments which work to attain those credentials.
 The credentials would be based on criteria set by the attorney general, and should include a ban on chokeholds "except in those situations where the use of deadly force is allowed by law" as well as "policies and training regarding use-of-force and de-escalation techniques; performance management tools, such as early warning systems that help to identify officers who may require intervention; and best practices regarding community engagement."
 The order also calls for creating a national database with information about "instances of excessive use of force".
 Regarding police interactions with people with mental health issues or struggling with homelessness or addiction, the order calls for increased training, increasing the capacity for mental health professionals and social workers to work with law enforcement, and researching community-support models.

+After Congress failed to pass the George Floyd Justice in Policing Act, on May 25, 2022, the second anniversary of Floyd's murder, President Joe Biden signed Executive Order 14074, creating the National Law Enforcement Accountability Database and enacting other federal policing reforms on a more limited level.

+President Trump rescinded Executive Order 14074 on January 20, 2025, with Executive Order 14148, deactivating the NLEAD and the reports generated from it, but leaving in place some of the policy changes (e.g. body cameras) that were made in response to EO 14074.